purewater0901/carCalibration/README.md

 `python src/main.py`

 ### Output Csv
-- Output will be in the result directory
+- Result will output in the 'result/' directory
 - Output csv file will be below.
 You will two type csv.
 (Brake and Throttle)

 | command(Throttle or Brake) | speed | accceleration |